Yiming-Gao/Udacity_A-B_Testing/Final_Project.md

 For Bernoulli distribution with probability p and population N, the analytical standard deviation is `std = sqrt(p * (1-p)/N)`.

 The analytical standard deviation will likely match the empirical standard deviation as **the units of diversion for the experiment and analysis is cookies**.
 While for the metric retention, given that the units of diversion and analysis are different (user-id vs cookies), it is likely that the analytical standard deivation and the emperical standard deviation will not match.

+### Gross conversion
+The baseline probability is `p = 0.20625`, and the number of users who see see the "start free trial" page (the denominator of the gross conversion) is `N = 5000 * 0.08 = 400`.
+Therefore the standard deviation is `sqrt(0.20625 * (1-0.20625)/ 400) = 0.0202`.

+The unit of analysis here is a person who click the "start free trial" page, and the unit of diversion is a cookie that does so.
+They are highly correlated, but not exactly the same (because the same person could visit the same page with a different cookie, say using a different device or a different browser).
+The high correlation suggests that the analytical estimate is mostly accurate.
+If we have time, collecting more data to verify it empirically will not hurt.

+### Retention